scalyr/scalyr-agent-2/BETA.md

 ## Python 3 support

-Scalyr is the final stages of preparing the 2.1 release of the Scalyr Agent.
+Scalyr is in the final stages of preparing the 2.1 release of the Scalyr Agent.
 This will be a significant update of the Scalyr Agent code base that adds in support for running under Python 3.